ppujari/mapmyworld/README.md

 # Project 4: Map My World

-An application of [rtabmap-ros](http://wiki.ros.org/rtabmap_ros) package for simultaneous localization and mapping (SLAM) of a mobile robot.
-This project is part of Udacity Robotics Software Engineer Nanodegree.
+This project is part of Udacity Robotics Software Engineer Nanodegree.I used my robot and the world from previous project.
+Added depth camera to the robot to use in mapping process.
+I used RTAB-Map package to create the map of the world.

 <table style="width:100%">
   <tr>